jnlongnecker/ProgrammingAssigments/ParkingLotAssgnmnt/README.txt

 /***********************************CARS**************************************/
 A car is randomly assigned a preference on where they want to park.
 If the preferred location is full, they will be assigned a new location in depreciating order.
+If the location is Standard; however, the new location will be assigned in appreciating order.

+/*********************************LOCATIONS***********************************/
 The locations and their order are as follows:

-/*********************************LOCATIONS***********************************/
 VIP - Garage - Covered - Close - Standard

 All VIP locations are in a Garage, all Garage locations are Covered, and